forfd8960/buildwithrs.dev/buildwithrs.dev/blog/2025-10-17-building-mini-blog-with-rust-axum/index.md

 and for this project, here is the basic techs it it used:

-* Rust: we use rust programming to build this.
+* `Rust`: we use rust programming to build this.
-* Axum: the web framework we used to build this REST API
+* `Axum`: the web framework we used to build this REST API
-* PostgreSQL: The Databased used to store user's blog.
+* `PostgreSQL`: The Databased used to store user's blog.
-* JWT authentication: The way how we autenticate the users.
+* `JWT authentication`: The way how we autenticate the users.

 <!-- truncate -->

 ## High-Level Design

-So in this project we use a Layered architecture: which means the request is flows from `Routers -> Handler -> Service -> Database`, and the response data is returned back the reverse order.
+So in this project we use a Layered architecture: which means the request is flows from `Routers -> Handler -> Service -> Models -> Database`, and the response data is returned back in the reverse order.

 ![Architecture](mini-blog-archi.png)